snap-one/docs-driverworks-proxyprotocol/source/includes/103_ui_button_proxy_overview/_1-UIBUTTONPROXYOVERVIEW.md

 In addition to the APIs, a new capability has been added: [mobile\_webview\_enabled][2]

+This functionality is available for all customers running mobile app version 321.46 (or later) and running OS 3.1.3 (or later).

 A sample Driver: JavascriptAPIDemo.c4z is also available.
 To use the demo driver:

 1. Download the Javascript API driver from the JS demo Driver folder from the DiverWorks Github repository and add it to your project.